alvinr/data-modeling/aerospike/credit_debit/README.md

       print("{0}: Debited from:'{1}', amount:{2}, balance:{3}".format(tx_id, from_account, amount, record['balance']))
 ```

-This function needs to process the Approvedtransaction, but since the approval occurred,
+This function needs to process the ```Approved``` transaction, but since the approval occurred,
 there may have been another transaction processed that affects the available balance, so we need to check for available funds again.
 If funding is still available, then we:
 * Add into the ```txs``` Map the amountand from, keyed by the transaction ID.
 * Decrement the available balance
 * Check that we are writing the record we read

 If the key is already present in the map, then all of these operations will not be applied.
-This is achieved through the map_policyelement listed as the last element of the OP_MAP_PUT operation, and defined thus:
+This is achieved through the ```map_policy``` element listed as the last element of the OP_MAP_PUT operation, and defined thus:

 ```
 mpolicy_create = {'map_write_mode': aerospike.MAP_CREATE_ONLY}
 ```

-As we have seen previously, we use the write policy (```wpolicy```) to ensure that the Generation of the record is the same as we read ­ if it's not, then the write operation will fail.
+As we have seen previously, we use the write policy (```wpolicy```) to ensure that the Generation of the record is the same as we read ­- if it's not, then the write operation will fail.
 This protects from another process or thread applying another transaction between the time this thread reads, and the time it writes, the record.

 ```
 wpolicy = {'gen': aerospike.POLICY_GEN_EQ}